hyperledger/indy-hipe/text/wire-messages/README.md

 For the purposes of this HIPE, the following are assumed about the sending and delivery of Wire Messages.

-- Each Agent sending a Wire Message knows to what Agent the message is to be sent.
+- Each Agent sending a Wire Message knows to what Agent the wire message is to be sent.

-- Each Agent knows what encryption (if any) is appropriate for the message.
+- Each Agent knows what encryption (if any) is appropriate for the wire message.
 - If encryption is to be used, the sending Agent knows the appropriate public key (of a keypair controlled by the receiving Agent) to use.

-- The sending Agent also knows the physical endpoint to use for the receiver, and the appropriate Internet Transport Protocol (https, zmq, etc.) to use in delivering the message.
+- The sending Agent knows the physical endpoint to use for the receiver, and the appropriate Internet Transport Protocol (https, zmq, etc.) to use in delivering the wire message.

 > The term "shared Domain Endpoint" is defined in the Cross Domain Messaging HIPE.
 In short, this is assumed to be an Agency endpoint that receives messages for many Identities, each with many DIDs.